2i2c-org/team-compass/engineering/workflow/default-workflow.md

 #### Guidelines for the standup
 These are guidelines for the standup.
 Ideally, these meetings should not extend beyond 15 minutes and each person will answer these questions:
-- _What am I working on?_ This helps the team to understand their progress towoards completing work towards their iteration goal.
+- _What am I working on?_ This helps the team to understand their progress towards completing work towards their iteration goal.
-- _What will I work on next?_ This ensure that we working on the "right things" and limiting work unplanned work.
+- _What will I work on next?_ This ensures that we working on the "right things" and limiting unplanned work.
 - _What am I blocked on, or what do I foresee could be a blocker?_ This provides an opportunity for team members to ask for help and surface issues that may prevent the team from achiving it's iteration goal.
 - _Have I learned anything that needs to be addressed by/shared with the group?_ This maximizes shared-learning across the team (e.g. Here's a faster way to configure and deploy docker scripts from Kubernetes).